untra/polyglot/README.md

 ## Compatibility
 Currently supports Jekyll 3.0 .
-The gem v1.0.1 works just fine with Jekyll version 2.5.3 .

 Windows users will need to disable parallel_localization on their machines by setting `parallel_localization: false` in the `_config.yml`

 ## Copyright